lxqt/lximage-qt/README.md

 ### Binary packages

-Official binary packages are available in Arch Linux, Debian (as of Debian stretch), Fedora and openSUSE (Leap 42.1 and Tumbleweed).
-Just use the distributions' package manager to search for string 'lximage'.
+Official binary packages are available in all major distributions.
+Just use the distributions' package manager to search for string 'lximage-qt'.

 ### Translation